javimosch/commiat/Readme.md

 2. Analyzes your staged git changes (`git diff --staged`).
 3. Generates a commit message using an AI model via **OpenRouter** (defaults to Google Gemini Flash 1.5 ⚡) or a local **Ollama** instance (defaults to qwen2.5).
 4.  **Supports custom commit message formats** defined in a local `.commiat` file.
+5.  **Allows prefixing and suffixing** commit messages with custom strings using `--prefix` and `--affix` options.
-5. Prompts you to confirm ✅, adjust 📝, or cancel ❌ the commit.
+6. Prompts you to confirm ✅, adjust 📝, or cancel ❌ the commit.
-6. Optionally bypasses git commit hooks using the `-n` or `--no-verify` flag.
+7. Optionally bypasses git commit hooks using the `-n` or `--no-verify` flag.

 ## 🚀 Installation